 - Johnny Mathis

-My father maintained a dual life, working days and weekend nights, while my mom raised four girls.
+Father maintained a dual life, working days and weekend nights, while my mom raised four girls.
 Being a musician, an artist or anyone who contributes artistic beauty to our lives, makes barely enough to live on, much less care for a large family and yet these gifted people contribute something indescribably essential to our lives.
 None the less, we were poor.

-My mother was, like many back in her day, first generation American from an immigrant family.
+Mother was, like many back in her day, first generation American from an immigrant family.
 Her parents were Syrian, from Safita Syria, predominately an olive growing area north of Lebanon, though her family raised goats and sheep.
 I am certain that is why to this day, the only cheese I eat is from the milk of either of these animals!

 Once a month, our family would pile into the family car and drive into DC to visit family.
 We moved to this village from DC, leaving behind all of our relatives, something that displeased my mother immensely, especially since it didn’t take her long to realized she was being shunned by all the other white women in the village.
 She felt terribly alone and isolated.